trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 General configuration
 ---------------------

-The connector requires a Hive metastore for table metadata and supports the same metastore configuration properties as the :doc:`Hive connector
-</connector/hive>`.
-At a minimum, ``hive.metastore.uri`` must be configured.

-The connector recognizes Delta tables created in the metastore by the Databricks runtime.
-If non-Delta tables are present in the metastore as well, they are not visible to the connector.

-To configure the Delta Lake connector, create a catalog properties file ``etc/catalog/example.properties`` that references the ``delta_lake`` connector.
-Update the ``hive.metastore.uri`` with the URI of your Hive metastore Thrift service:
+To configure the Delta Lake connector, create a catalog properties file ``etc/catalog/example.properties`` that references the ``delta_lake`` connector and defines a metastore.
+You must configure a metastore for table metadata.
+If you are using a :ref:`Hive metastore <hive-thrift-metastore>`, ``hive.metastore.uri`` must be configured:

 .. code-block:: properties

     connector.name=delta_lake
     hive.metastore.uri=thrift://example.net:9083

-If you are using AWS Glue as Hive metastore, you can simply set the metastore to ``glue``:
+If you are using :ref:`AWS Glue <hive-glue-metastore>` as your metastore, you must instead set ``hive.metastore`` to ``glue``:

 .. code-block:: properties

     connector.name=delta_lake
     hive.metastore=glue

-The Delta Lake connector reuses certain functionalities from the Hive connector, including the metastore :ref:`Thrift <hive-thrift-metastore>` and :ref:`Glue
-<hive-glue-metastore>` configuration, detailed in the :doc:`Hive connector
-documentation </connector/hive>`.
+Each metastore type has specific configuration properties along with :ref:`general metastore configuration properties <general-metastore-properties>`.

+The connector recognizes Delta Lake tables created in the metastore by the Databricks runtime.
+If non-Delta Lake tables are present in the metastore as well, they are not visible to the connector.

 To configure access to S3 and S3-compatible storage, Azure storage, and others, consult the appropriate section of the Hive documentation: